 Getting involved with work placements and residencies is a great way to learn and make useful contacts.

-Placement projects are based in arts and cultural organisations in Manchester (or areas within daily travelling distance).
+Placement projects are based in arts and cultural organisations.
 They are arranged by the Institute for Cultural Practices.

 Each placement involves a minimum of twenty days work on a specific project, such as: